 Avoid language that suggests victimhood (e.g., "afflicted by," "victim of," "suffers from").

-(Awareness) Analyzing the topic from the perspective of many diverse student groups, does researching and theorizing about this topic promote awareness of specific experiences related to oppression and/or larger systemic issues?
+(Awareness) Analyzing the topic from different perspectives, does researching and theorizing about this topic promote awareness of specific experiences related to larger systemic issues?

-(Justice) The topic provides opportunities to explore how we should define and live out social justice.
+(Justice) The topic provides opportunities to explore how we should define and live out a thoughtful vision of the future.